liruiwen/TransCAM/README.md

 This is the official repo of the paper: [TransCAM: Transformer Attention-based CAM Refinement for Weakly Supervised Semantic Segmentation](https://arxiv.org/abs/2203.07239)

+Accepted to Journal of Visual Communication and Image Representation 2023

 <img src="example.png" width="600">

 ## Prerequisite